nsu-ai/DerivBaseRu/README.md

 # DerivBaseRu
 A library for building a Russian derivational morphology resourse.
-It is based on the rules described in "The Russian Grammar" book and includes about 1400 the most productive types of affixational derivation in Russian.

-The work on this project is in progress.
-At the moment, DerivBaseRu allows to derive the possible words from nouns, adjectives, verbs and adverbs.
+It is based on the rules described in "The Russian Grammar" book and includes about 700 types of affixational derivation in Russian.

-**TODO**: bug fixing, unittests, resourse building and its visualization.
+**TODO**: harmonization, visualization, compounds.

 ## Getting Started